adansuku/order_disbursements/README.md

 5. Remaining Tasks

 ## Introduction
-This repository contains the solution to the seQura backend coding challenge.
-The challenge involves automating the calculation of merchants' disbursements payouts and seQura commissions for existing and new orders based on specific requirements.
+This repository contains the solution to the  backend coding challenge.
+The challenge involves automating the calculation of merchants' disbursements payouts and  commissions for existing and new orders based on specific requirements.

 ## Setup and Running the Solution
 To set up and run the solution: